10 Nail Problems You Need to Know About

 1) Dry, Cracked or Brittle Nails

-Related Conditions: Symptoms of dry, cracked and brittle nails may be a sign of a fungal infection or more serious endocrine disorder called hypothyroidism (1).
+Related Conditions: Symptoms of dry, cracked, and brittle nails may be a sign of a fungal infection or a more serious endocrine disorder called hypothyroidism (1).

-Nutrient Deficiencies: Associated with a deficiency in vitamins A, C or biotin (B vitamin), and iron (3).
+Nutrient Deficiencies: Associated with a deficiency in vitamins A, C, biotin (B vitamin), and iron (3).

-Additional Recommendations: One home remedy to treat for brittle nails if associated with a fungal infection is to prepare a simple solution of ¼ cup warm coconut oil or olive oil and juice from half a lemon.
-Soak your nails prior to bed in this solution for 10 minutes.
-Wear hand moisturizer gloves over night for optimal results.
+Additional Recommendations: One home remedy to treat brittle nails if associated with a fungal infection is to prepare a simple solution of ¼ cup warm coconut oil or olive oil and juice from half a lemon.
+Soak your nails before bed in this solution for 10 minutes.
+Wear hand moisturizer gloves overnight for optimal results.
 (2)

-The saturated fat found in the oil moisturizers weak nails and the anti-fungal properties of the coconut oil and lemon breakdown harmful agents under the nail bed.
+The saturated fat found in the oil moisturizes weak nails and the anti-fungal properties of the coconut oil and lemon break down harmful agents under the nail bed.

 2) Yellow Nails

-Nutrient Deficiencies: Nutritional deficiencies include antioxidants such as vitamin A and C (12).
+Nutrient Deficiencies: Nutritional deficiencies include antioxidants such as vitamins A and C (12).

-Also be sure to dry your hands very well each time you rinse your hands.
-Fungus thrive in environments with extra moisture.
+Also, be sure to dry your hands very well each time you rinse your hands.
+Fungus thrives in environments with extra moisture.

 3) White Spots